June 6, 2022

-Perhaps best known as the setting of the films “Life is Beautiful” and “The English Patient,” this city is very walkable, allowing you to take in a variety of sights, such as the Piazza Grande and the House of Petrarch, where the poet once lived.
+Perhaps best known as the setting of the films “Life is Beautiful” and “The English Patient,” this city is very walkable, allowing you to take in a variety of sights, such as the Piazza Grande and the House of Petrarch, where the famous Italian poet once lived.

 Like many Italian towns, the city is also populated with a variety of cathedrals, but what makes some of these churches unique is how they are decorated.
 Frescos by famed Early Renaissance artist Piero della Francesca abound here.
-In the Arezzo Cathedral, admire the fresco of Mary Magdalene.
+In the Arezzo Cathedral, admire the fresco depiction of Mary Magdalene.
 In the 14th century Chiesa di San Francesco, view the cycle of the Legend of the True Cross.
-These frescos can be seen during our trip “A Classic Tuscan Table with Chef Claudio,” during a half-day excursion to Arezzo with a licensed guide who helped restore della Francesca’s frescoes.
+These frescos can be seen during our trip A Classic Tuscan Table at Villa Casagrande, during a half-day excursion to Arezzo.

-Arezzo can be visited during a number of our Tuscan cooking vacations, including the one with Chef Claudio.
-During “Italian Cooking at Casa Ombuto” — which is actually located right outside Arezzo – visitors have some time in town for sightseeing and shopping, as well as a visit to a wood restorer’s workshop.
-A guided sightseeing tour of the city is also included with “Cook Under the Tuscan Sun.”
+Arezzo can be visited during a number of our Tuscan cooking vacations, such as A Classic Tuscan Table.
+During Italian Cooking at Torre del Tartufo or Casa Ombuto – which is actually located right outside Arezzo – visitors can schedule time in town for sightseeing and shopping, as well as a visit to a wood restorer’s workshop.

-By Liz HallBy Liz SanFilippo Hall
+By Liz Hall